domRiddle/ASF/FAQ.md

 ### I'm using Steam parental PIN to protect my account, do I need to input it somewhere?

-Yes, you must set it in `SteamParentalPIN` bot config property.
+Yes, you must set it in `SteamParentalCode` bot config property.
 This is mainly because ASF does access many protected parts of your Steam account and it's impossible for ASF to operate without it.

 ---